What's On

 Skills Exchange Programme

-The Skills Exchange Programme has two strands:
+The Skills Exchange Programme ran from September 2024 – June 2025 and had two strands:

 1. A series of free open talks and workshops for local emerging and established creative professionals of any age in Crawley, West Sussex and Surrey.